Shopify & E-commerce

 4. Streamline the checkout process

-Enable guest checkout: Don't force customers to create an account for their first purchase.
+Enable guest checkout: Do not force customers to create an account for their first purchase.
 This is an important best practice from performance marketing.

 Integrate mobile payment methods: